tshepang/blog/content/colors-1988.md

 This was much more engaging when I was a kid, and it hasn't aged well at all.
-It's an uninteresting and pointless story about two cops patroling some dingy neighbourhood, and about the gangsters they come across.
+It's an uninteresting and pointless story about two cops patrolling some dingy neighbourhood, and about the gangsters they come across.
 The direction is dry and... ah, boring.